How Afternoon Tea Works

 How to Order

-There are usually only 1-2 options (with or without champagne).
+There are usually only 1-2 options.
 Everyone at the table orders their own afternoon tea so the pricing is per person.
-You don’t choose the individual food items in the set menu.
+You don’t pick the food items since it’s a set menu.
+The only thing you can pick is the tea from the tea list. - Pick a tea.

-On the menu, flip to the page with a list of teas.
-Black tea, oolong tea, green tea, white tea, and herbal tea are options to choose from.
+Flip to the page on the menu with a list of teas.
 The traditional tea to have with afternoon tea is black tea.
 If you’re sensitive to caffeine, or if it’s for kids, go with an herbal tea.

-The pot of tea will come out first followed by the food.
-You can pour the tea and drink it before the food arrives at the table.
+- After ordering, the pot of tea you selected will come out first.
+You can drink the tea before the food arrives.

 If you’re vegetarian or have food allergies, let them know when you make the reservation and when you place your order after you’re seated.
 Most places will accommodate this request.